N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 # Pupil Labs - Mocap Trigger

-Use a low-cost Arduino microcontroller to synchronise motion capture systems (e.g. Vicon/Qualisys) with the Pupil Core mobile eye tracker.
+Use a low-cost Arduino microcontroller to synchronise motion capture systems (e.g. Vicon/Qualisys/Optitrack) with the Pupil Core mobile eye tracker.
 Temporal accuracy currently ~1 ms

 ## Theory

 The Arduino is setup to listen to a mocap sync-out port.
-Typically, these ports can deliver a specific voltage depending on recording state.
-In this case:
+Typically, these ports can deliver a specific voltage depending on recording state, e.g:

 - ~0.2V: **not** recording
 - ~5.0V: **is** recording